DevSoc-Asansol2023/DevSoc-Main/README.md

 1. Assign yourself to the issue if it's not already assigned.
 2. Fork the repository to your GitHub account.
 3. Create a branch with a descriptive name related to the issue (e.g., `fix-bug-123` or `feature-xyz`).
-4. Work on the issue, making sure to follow our [coding guidelines](#coding-guidelines).
+4. Work on the issue, making sure to follow our [contributing guidelines](Contributing.md).
 5. Create a Pull Request (PR) when you're ready.
 Reference the issue number in the PR description.
 6. Our team will review your PR and provide feedback.
 Be prepared to make changes if necessary.